|

 Temporal

-stability: the same form of a test on two or
+stability: This type of reliability utilizes the same form of a test on two or

 more separate occasions to the same group of examinees